zikichombo/sio/gcr.md

 # Ring Buffer connecting Go and C

+this document contains some (still buggy) thoughts on using atomic to synchronise hardware sound buffers with go slices/libsio.Packet

 # Design characteristics:

 - elements are pairs (*C.char, *Packet) containing per-slice buffer sizes,